mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/advanced/index.md

 # Create a fault domain detection script

-By default, DC/OS clusters have [fault domain awareness](/1.11/deploying-services/fault-domain-awareness/) enabled.
-You must include a fault domain detection script named `fault-domain-detect` in your `/genconf` directory.
+By default, DC/OS clusters have [fault domain awareness](/1.11/deploying-services/fault-domain-awareness/) enabled, thereby requiring no changes to your `config.yaml` to enable functionality.
+However, you must include a fault domain detection script named `fault-domain-detect` in your `/genconf` directory.
 To opt out of fault domain awareness, set the `fault_domain_enabled` parameter of your `config.yaml` file to `false`.

 1. Create a fault domain detect script named `fault-domain-detect` to run on each node to detect the node's fault domain (Enterprise only).
 During installation, the output of this script is passed to Mesos.